 - 2 years of laboratory science

 - 2 years of social science

 - at least 4 units of elective credits in subjects such as art, music, or drama

-All students accepted on Academic Warning/Probation or Caution status will be limited to 13 semester hours of coursework, including:
+All students accepted on Academic Warning/Probation or Caution status will be limited to 13 or 14 semester hours of coursework, which may include: